aranbarri/bme280-kafka/README.md

 No Zookeeper required.

-Just clone, build and check the kafka topics!
+*Just clone, build and check the Kafka topics!*

 ![image](https://github.com/user-attachments/assets/6673e73c-f573-46cb-92ba-cb101d6dbfd6)

-You can also modify the docker-compose file so it mounts a volume for log persistence.
+You can also modify the docker-compose file so it mounts a volume for Kafka persistence.

 ## 📦 Topics